Table of contents

 What is the current BoJ interest rate?

-The Bank of Japan's (BoJ) current key short-term interest rate is 0.5%.
-This rate was established during the BoJ's meeting on January 24, 2025, when the central bank raised the rate from 0.25% to 0.50%, marking the highest level in 17 years
+The Bank of Japan's (BoJ) current key short-term policy interest rate is 0.5%.
+This rate was established during the BoJ's meeting on January 24, 2025, when the central bank raised the rate from 0.25% to 0.50% (marking the highest level in 17 years), and was kept unchanged at the latest meeting on March 19, 2025.

 What time is the Japan interest rate decision?